Accent

 About the Pre-Conference Workshops

 Extend your learning and strengthen your knowledge by traveling to ANC one day early for pre-conference workshops.
 These sessions, which require additional registration, target all key areas and range from express options to half-day, in-depth workshops.
-Take full advantage of all the professional development opportunities that #ANC24 has to offer!
+Take full advantage of all the professional development opportunities that ANC 2026 has to offer!

 Accent